sorare/api/README.md

 {"data":{"currentUser":{"slug":"<YourSlug>","email":"<YourEmail>"}}}
 ```

+The token will expire after one year.

 ### Errors

 Please refer to the `errors` field to understand why a `signIn` mutation failed.

 If `currentUser` is `null` and you don't have any `errors`, it's because the user has 2FA setup.
 Please follow the next section to handle 2FA signins.

+Please note also that if the token has been issued from a specific IP address and you try to generate it from another one, 2FA will automatically activate and you will need the code sent to your email to complete authentication.

 ### 2FA